lmendiboure/5G-Course/SDN/ReadME.md

   - in a first terminal, launch a Ryu SDN application based on the STP protocol: `ryu-manager simple_switch_stp_13.py`;
   - in a second terminal, run the mininet command to use the topology you defined in 1.2.

 **Note: The file simple_switch_stp_13.py is in the MOR_TP/my_apps folder!
+You can 1) use docker cp to copy that within your container or 2) install it in the container and git clone this project**

-**Q.18** If you look at what the terminal in which the Ryu controller was launched displays, you can see that a number of returns are already displayed.
+**Q.18** If you look at what the terminal in which the Ryu controller was launched, you can see that a number of returns are already displayed.
 What are they (LISTEN, BLOCK, LEARN, etc.)?
 Make an inventory of the status of the ports of the different switches.

-**Q.19** In Mininet, start by opening a terminal corresponding to s1 and display the list of requests exchanged on the eth2 port: `tcpdump -i s1-eth2 arp`.
-Now, still in mininet (but not in the xterm), try to ping h1 with h2.
+**Q.19** In the Mininet container, display the list of requests exchanged on the eth2 port of s1: `tcpdump -i s1-eth2 arp`.
+Now, still in mininet, try to ping h1 with h2.
 Wait a minute, what do you see?

-**Q.20** If you turn off the eth2 interface of s2 (*down*), what happens to the controller?
+**Q.20** If you turn off the eth2 interface of s2 (*ip link set dev s1-eth2 down*), what happens to the controller?
 What is the status of the ports now?
 What can we conclude about the STP?

 **Q.21** If we turn eth2 back on, what happens?
 What can we conclude about the STP?